-Compared to high school, "homework" in college typically doesn't involve turning in assignments on a daily or weekly basis.
-Academic work done outside the college classroom may not even be collected and graded.
-Instead, it's often assigned for your own benefit to help you prepare for upcoming exams and complete written reports (e.g., assigned reading and assigned problems in math and science).
+Compared to high school, "homework" in college often doesn't involve turning in assignments on a daily or weekly basis.
+Academic work assigned to be done outside the college classroom may not even be collected and graded.
+Instead, it's often done for your own benefit to help you prepare for upcoming exams and complete written reports (e.g., assigned reading and assigned problems in math and science).
 Rather than formally assigning and collecting this work as homework, your professors expect that you will do this work on your own and without supervision.